GugaGongadze/edoo/README.md

 # Proof

-## Documentation is work is progress 🥴
+## Documentation is work in progress 🥴